andenacitelli/automated-amazon-review-pulling/README.md

 ## Tweaks

 If you want to see the browser as it's doing stuff, modify `index.ts` and change the `{ headless: "new" }` section to `{ headless: false }`.
 The next time you run the program, it'll get you started.

+# FAQ

+## Are there any limits on how frequently I can run this?

+Most large companies somewhat limit scraping on their sites - expect some slight inconsistency and a few retries if you're running these against fifty products at once, or going through a lot of reviews, or something.
+I tried to build this pretty resilient w/ retry logic that would still work well, just take longer, so we'll see if it pays off.